 Skills Check Offs: Each skill must be accurate before the student can perform the skill in the clinical setting.
 Therefore, the student will be checked off on each skill.
-Some skills are checked off by students.
-The skills check off labs are assigned labs.
-Higher level skills, such as assessment, VS, sterile gloving, sterile dressings and catheter insertions must be checked off by an instructor.
+Some skills are checked off by students, others are checked off by an instructor.
+The skills check off labs are assigned labs and will be on Friday mornings per your course schedule.
+These are required skills check-offs.
 Student must score an 85 or higher on each skill, or remediation will be required.
 All remediation must be complete before student can perform the skill in the clinical setting.

-Grading Skills Check Offs: Each skill has its own procedural objective, with some steps on the procedure having an asterisk, a required step.
-The first asterisk will have a value of 5; all other asterisk steps will have a value of 10.
+Grades for skills check-offs (except for BSCCL check-off) will not be recorded as part of the grade average, but will only be recorded for remediation purposes.
+If an 85 or above is not obtained, remediation will occur until a grade of 85 or better is reached.
+Remediation will be done by appointment with an instructor only and will be outside of normal course hours.
+Each skill must have been passed with an 85 or better in order for the student to take the BSCCL (Basic Skills Critical Competency Lab) prior to course exit.
+Grading Skills Check Offs: Each skill has its own procedural objective, with some steps on the procedure having an asterisk, meaning it is a required step.
+The first missed asterisk will have a value of -5; all other asterisk steps will have a value of -10.
 Three (3) non-asterisk items will count as one asterisk.
 There may be opportunities during class to practice, but most of the practice for the student will come during the required Friday lab hours or on your own time outside of class.
-If a student misses a check off day, they will need to email the skills instructor to reschedule a time.
+If a student misses a check off day, they will need to email the skills instructor within 48 hours to reschedule a time.

 BSCCL: This is a Basic Skills Clinical Competency Lab and is performed BEFORE the Final Exam.
-The student should be able to demonstrate all sterile skills and non-sterile skills taught in this course.
-Student must score a grade of 85 or higher, or remediation will be required.
+The student should be able to demonstrate all skills taught in this course.
+Each student will be required to perform Physical Assessment and 1 randomly chosen skill on the day of BSCCL.
+Student must score a grade of 85 or higher on each skill, or remediation will be required.
 The score or grade the student will receive will be calculated based on the number of asterisk items missed.
-The first asterisk will have a value of 5 points and each additional asterisk will have a value of 10 points.
-Three (3) non-asterisk items will count as one asterisk and be valued at 10 points.
+The first missed asterisk will have a value of -5 points and each additional missed asterisk will have a value of -10 points.
+Three (3) non-asterisk items will count as one asterisk and be valued at -10 points.